adderbyte/GYM_XPLANE_ML/README.md

 ------------------
 ### Action Space Parameters
 -------------------
-` The action space parameters.
-Select from the list the appropriate parameters for any task or scenario .` For example one might decide that the first 4 parameters are important for a defined task.
+The possible action parameters are given below.
+The choice of parameters would depend on the task.
+For example one might decide that the last three parameters are not important for the keep heading task ([Leaderboard](https://github.com/adderbyte/GYM_XPLANE_ML/wiki/Leaderboard) .

 | Action Space Parameter | Action type | Action Value Range |
 | --- | --- |---|